Dr. Carrie Tulbert - Principal

 Mr. Nicholas Lord – Assistant Principal

 firstname.lastname@example.orgThank you for taking the time to read my biography.
 To begin, I will start with my moving to Charlotte in 2007.
 After graduating from SUNY Fredonia (south of Buffalo NY), I began my teaching career at Eastway Middle School in Charlotte.
 I taught 6-8thgrade science there for two years.
 I then continued teaching at Mint Hill Middle School where I taught 7th and 8th grade.
 I very much enjoyed my time as a teacher, however, I felt that I wanted to have a larger impact on students and the school as a whole.
 To do this, I went to The University of South Carolina for my graduate degree in Educational Administration.
 I joined the administrative team as a Dean of Students at Lebanon Road Elementary School in 2013.
 In 2014, I joined Concord Middle as an Assistant Principal and have loved it.
 I feel that I am a part of the family.
-I am currently the 8th grade administrator and my primary responsibilities include overseeing the facilities and student schedules.I currently live in Harrisburg with my wonderful wife and son who recently started pre-school.
+I am currently the 8th-grade administrator and my primary responsibilities include overseeing the facilities and student schedules.I currently live in Harrisburg with my wonderful wife and son who recently started pre-school.
 We also have two dogs to round out our family.
-I am looking forward to wonderful year here at Concord Middle School.
+I am looking forward to a wonderful year here at Concord Middle School.
 Let’s Go Miners!! #minerpride

-I chose to pursue a career in administration primarily because of the same reason I entered education 17 years ago, to make a difference.
+I chose to pursue a career in administration primarily because of the same reason I entered education 20 years ago, which was to make a difference.
 Working in education is what I consider my purpose.
 I was at the point in my career that I was ready to be a leader, a support system for teachers and for students, and ready to make a difference outside of the classroom.